Skip to main content

 Adding rows

-• Single row — click Add row at the bottom of the table.
+• Single row: click Add row at the bottom of the table.

-• Bulk add — paste multiple values or use an importer to add hundreds or thousands of rows at once.
+• Bulk add: paste multiple values or use an importer to add hundreds or thousands of rows at once.

 Editing cells

 Click any cell to edit its value directly.
 For JSON columns, use the expanded editor for easier navigation of nested structures.
+You can also use the JSON Expander to flatten nested fields into their own columns.

 Row detail view